 Furthermore, CAAFE is interpretable by providing a textual explanation for each generated feature.
-CAAFE paves the way for more extensive semi-automation in data science tasks and emphasizes the significance of context-aware solutions that can extend the scope of AutoML systems to semantic AutoML.
-We release our code, a simple demo and a python package.
+CAAFE paves the way for more extensive (semi-)automation in data science tasks and emphasizes the significance of context-aware solutions that can extend the scope of AutoML systems.
+For reproducibility, we release our code and a simple demo.